Dancaboosemc/Connect4/README.md

 Max - (Sprint 2)Board class design. refactored reference file into a new usable [board class](https://bitbucket.org/cs3398s21klingons/connect-4-app/src/Master/src/Board.java) That holds information related to the board and operations for adding to the board.
 Save/load function design(Sprint 2)/implementation(Sprint 3)[(lines 108-196 in gameMGR)](https://bitbucket.org/cs3398s21klingons/connect-4-app/src/Master/src/gameMGR.java).
 Allows the user to save the game state and load it back at a later time.
 (Sprint 3)Tile place sound effect[(lines 143-158 in GameGUI)](https://bitbucket.org/cs3398s21klingons/connect-4-app/src/Master/src/GameGUI.java) will play the check.wav sound file when the user places a piece on the board.
 Next steps are to do a code clean up, and add some more sound effects.

-Isreal - class integration.
+Israel - class integration.
 Sprint 2 achievements.
 Methods for start and restart button implemented (which start or restart the game).
 Implemented methods and action listeners that saves the piece in the column that the player choses.
 Implemented methods that let the players know the state of the game (wether the player has won/tied).
 All located in (src/gameMGR.java). gameMGR.java also shows what is saved in the 2D array (game board).
 Next step is designing an Ai for the user to play with.

 Israel - Sprint 3 achievements: ai method implemented.
 The method checks if the user wants to play an easy or normal mode and activates the if statements that will allow for that mode to be played.
 Loaction(src/gameMGR/ line 547).
-The nrmlDfclty method checks the last column the user selected, and does the math needed to block the user depending on how many of the users pieces are connected (if 2 or 3 of the users pieces are connected).
+The nrmlDfclty method checks the last column the user selected, and does the math needed to block the user depending on how many of the users pieces are connected.
+If 2 or 3 of the users pieces are connected, then the ai would try to block the user.
+If none of the users pieces are connected, then the ai would make a random selection to play its piece.
 The nrmlDfclty is like the isWin method in the Board file, but nrmlDfclty also updates the columnSaver variable which is used in the ai method to select the column needed for the ai. src/gameMGR/line 649.
-The clickChecker method is used to update the button clicks if the user is playing with the ai. src/gameMGR/602.
+The clickChecker method is used to update the button clicks if the user is playing with the ai. src/gameMGR/line 602.
+Towards the end of the sprint I began to work on the avatars for the game.
+Due to spending more time on debbuging and implementing code for the ai, the avatar task was not able to be finished.
+Which would have been the next step if had given more time.